jhcook/agentic-rag/README.md

 - **Embedding Models**: Select sentence transformer models for embeddings

 **Note**: Changes to `config/settings.json` are picked up immediately for new requests - no server restart needed!

+You can hide or redisplay the local (Ollama) backend via the `allowLocalBackend` flag in `config/settings.json` or by toggling "Allow Local Backend" in the Settings dashboard.
+Even when you run `start.sh --skip-ollama`, you can re-enable the backend at runtime by setting `allowLocalBackend: true` and saving the config—the server honors that value even if the skip flag was used earlier.

 ## Quick Start